 connected to the type of activity completed, is mandatory.
 These licenses are issued by the authorities in the field in which the company will operate and are treated separately from the company registration procedure in Turkey

 .
 In order to obtain any type of license, the company must submit the company’s Certificate of Registration and other relevant documents required by the authorities.
 The issuance of any license will depend on the authority reviewing the documentation.

 How quickly can I incorporate my company in Turkey?

 If you have provided all the documents required for the registration of the company

 , the incorporation process

-may take less than 2 weeks (this period is calculated taking into account the time necessary to set up an office
+may take up to 3 weeks (this period is calculated taking into account the time necessary to set up an office

 here, but also the registration for tax compliance

 Other questions on company registration in Turkey